bmanders716/bmanders716.github.io/cookbook.md

 Sultana Pudding.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               Ω†lb. of finely-chopped suet.
+               Ì†¨b. of finely-chopped suet.
-               º†lb. of sultanas.
+               Ï†¨b. of sultanas.
-               º†lb. of castor sugar; or, three ounces of moist sugar.
+               Ï†¨b. of castor sugar; or, three ounces of moist sugar.
-               2†oz. of candied peel.
+               2‡Ø∫. of candied peel.
                The grated rind of a lemon.
                A pinch of salt.
                1 egg.